NobilityDeviant/Wcofun.com_Downloader/README.md

 The thing is you won't get in trouble for using it or downloading from it.
 It is not like torrents because no one can track you, so don't worry.

-Some countries do block it though, so use a VPN of your choice before downloading anything.
+Some countries do block it though.
+If you can't access the website then use a VPN of your choice before downloading anything.

 I suggest https://protonvpn.com because it is free and fast.